105g unsalted butter

 14. Once tempered, brush the base and 2cm up the sides of the brandy snap basket with a thin layer of chocolate.
 Leave at room temperature to set.

-1. Place all ingredients into a large vacuum sealing bag into the Vacuum Sealing Drawer and vacuum on setting 3 and seal
+1. Place all ingredients into a large vacuum sealing bag into the Vacuum Sealing Drawer and vacuum on setting 3 and seal on setting 3.

 2. Place sealed bag on a wire rack in the Steam Oven and sous-vide at 65°C for 30 minutes.